-portion of the river Brahmaputra is called by this name.
+portion of the river Brahmaputra.
+2. A portion of the river Brahmaputra is called by this name.
 Parasurama's axe fell from his hand when he bathed in this river, the axe having got fixed to his hand owing to the sin of killing his mother.

+LOMASA-ÁSRAMA

-LOMASA-ÁSRAMA The Lomasgir-hill, four miles northeast of Rajauli in the subdivision of Nowadah, in the district of Gaya : it was the hermitage of Lomasa Rishi (Grierson)
+The Lomasgir-hill, four miles no, in east of Rajauli in the subdivisid indus Nowadah, in the district of Gaya: Fanges, the hermitage of Lomasa Rishi (\ north son)